remnrem/luna-doc/docs/ref/artifacts.md

 This command applies the method described in [Buckelmueller et al](https://www.ncbi.nlm.nih.gov/pubmed/16388912), to detect likely artifacts in an EEG channel.
-Briefly, the method takes 10 4-second windows for each 30-second epoch to estimates delta (0.6 to 4.6 Hz) and beta (40-60Hz) spectral power, using
+Briefly, the method takes 10 4-second windows for each 30-second epoch to estimate delta (0.6 to 4.6 Hz) and beta (40-60Hz) spectral power, using
 [Welch's method](https://en.wikipedia.org/wiki/Welch%27s_method).
 Based
 on a sliding window of 15 epochs (i.e. seven either side of each